rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-strategy involves the marking of singular possessa with %Om in all but the dative case and using %ON to mark plural possessa (a subdialect of the Alatyr' type, cf. GMYa 1962 I:
+strategy involves the marking of singular possessa with %Om in all but the dative case and using %ON to mark plural possessa (a subdialect of the Alatyrʹ type, cf. GMYa 1962 I:
 94; Bartens 1999: 104–105).
 The dative and genitive cases can be distinguished from all the others in that they introduce the use of affixes homonymous to those of the indefinite declension, such that certain kin terms are compatible with indefinite-identical genitive